nafeezurc/cu_fintech_t2_project1/README.md

 The portfolio that is generated will have different weights designed based upon our insight of their risk tolerance.
 Weights: 30% Stocks and 70% bonds

-## Data Collection: importing the closing of all S&P ETFs
+## Data collection & assets allocation

-## Stock & Bonds ETF Asset allocation: with the use of historical beta to determine the level of risk of each ETF
+- Data Collection: importing the closing of all S&P ETFs
-## Crypto asset allocation : the optimal crypto in the market.
+- Stock & Bonds ETF Asset allocation: with the use of historical beta to determine the level of risk of each ETF
-##
+- Crypto asset allocation : the optimal crypto in the market.

 ## Output